|Credit Building Rating:||3.9 / 5|

 If you who plan to carry a balance, though, you may want to steer clear.
 The QuicksilverOne card’s APR is high, making it a risky choice for everyday spending.

 For cardholders who want to earn a considerable amount of cash back and don’t want to mess with complicated rewards schemes, the QuicksilverOne card is an attractive choice.
 It not only offers unlimited 1.5% cash back on every purchase, but also 5% back on hotels and rental cars booked through Capital One Travel.
 That’s a very generous rate for a credit-building card and your cash back could add up quickly, especially if you use credit to pay for all or most of your purchases.
 The cash rewards don’t expire either, so you’re also free to build up your rewards slowly if you prefer to only use your card for occasional purchases.

-In addition to credit-building perks like the opportunity to increase your credit limit if you make six consecutive on-time payments, the QuicksilverOne card offers a handful of benefits that could come in handy in the event of an emergency, including $0 fraud liability and emergency card replacement should your card be lost or stolen, as well as assistance should you become the victim of identity theft.
+In addition to credit-building perks like the opportunity to increase your credit limit if you make six consecutive on-time payments, the QuicksilverOne card offers a handful of benefits that could come in handy in the event of an emergency, including $0 fraud liability on unauthorized charges and emergency card replacement should your card be lost or stolen, as well as assistance should you become the victim of identity theft.

 The QuicksilverOne card doesn’t offer a sign-up bonus, though, so you may have to wait to redeem a significant amount of cash.
 Many cash back credit card competitors offer sign-up bonuses that are worth at least $100 or more; however, those cards are typically geared for cardholders with excellent credit.